 Memory is a complex topic.
 We will discuss the various forms of memory that exist from a theoretical and psychological perspective, and then examine the neural structures that are responsible for these different forms of memory (with some current controversies), beginning with medial temporal lobe and diencephalic structures.
-After we have covered this lecture and the next, you should appreciate the many different forms of 'amnesia', and how they implicate different neural systems specialized for processing different forms of information.
-It should also be clear how difficult it is to determine the necessary and sufficient neural substrates of these memory systems in humans, and how difficult it is to interpret some of the animal studies conclusively.
+After we have covered this lecture and the next, you should appreciate how different neural systems, specialized for processing different forms of information, are implicated in different kinds of memory.
+It should also be clear how difficult it is to determine the necessary and sufficient neural substrates of these memory systems in humans, and to interpret some of the animal studies conclusively.